ZZZHANG-jx/Recommendations-Document-Image-Processing/README.md

 ![LOGO](logo.png)
 ## 📖 Recommendations of Document Image Processing
-This repository contains a paper collection of the methods for document image processing.
+This repository contains a paper collection of the methods for document image processing, including appearance enhancement, deshadow, dewarping, deblur, and binarization.

 ## 🔥 Contents